rblades/dhworkbook_master/docs/module-1/Exercises.md

 Many of the exercises in this workbook work without issue on a Mac or Linux computer, at the terminal.
 (On a Mac, you can find the terminal under applications > utilities).
 If you're on a Windows machine, it can be more difficult to get all of the various bits and pieces properly configured.
 If you're on a tablet, most digital history things you might like to do are not really feasible.
 One solution is for all of us to use the _same_ computer.
 The CUNY Graduate Centre has created a digital-humanities focused virtual computer for just such an occasion.

 In this exercise, you are going to set up an instance of a DHBox for your own use.
+We will be using the command line interface which is an essential way to interact with your computer.
+Normally, when you're on your mac or your pc, you're clicking on icons or menus or windows of various sorts to get things done.
+You're clicking and dragging text.
+All of these graphical elements sit on top of sequences of commands that you don't have to type out, that only the computer sees.
+The command line (aka terminal, aka prompt) lets you dispense with the graphical elements, and type the commands you want the way you want them.

 **NB this workbook assumes that you are using a DHBox**